jimschubert/delete-artifacts/README.md

       --max=     Maximum size in bytes.
 Artifacts less than this size will be deleted -n, --name=    Artifact name to be deleted
-  -p, --pattern= Regex pattern (POSIX) for matching artifact name to be deleted
+  -p, --pattern= Regex pattern (POSIX) for matching artifact name to be deleted -a, --active=  Consider artifacts as 'active' within this time frame, and avoid deletion.
+Duration formatted such as 23h59m.
       --dry-run  Dry-run that does not perform deletions -v, --version  Display version information